Home › Industries › Wealth Management

 Advisory practices combine three things fraudsters love.
 You move client money on instructions that often arrive by email.
 You hold detailed know-your-client and banking records that make impersonation convincing.
 And client transfers are frequently large and time-sensitive, so urgency is built into the work.

 There is a compliance dimension too.
 A redirected transfer is not only a loss.
 It can trigger client-information duties under PIPEDA and a conversation with your regulator about whether reasonable safeguards and supervision were in place.
-For the broader regulatory picture, see our guide to CIRO cybersecurity expectations for wealth firms.
+For the broader regulatory picture, see our guide to CIRO cybersecurity for wealth firms.

 Want this reviewed against your firm’s current setup?

-What single control stops a fraudulent transfer?
+What is the single control that stops a fraudulent transfer, explained

 Out-of-band callback verification.
 Treat any change to banking or transfer instructions as unverified until a person confirms it by phone, on a number from your own records, never a number or link supplied in the email.
 This one step breaks the attack even when the mailbox is fully compromised, because the fraudster does not control the client’s real phone line.

-1. Treat any change to banking or transfer instructions as unverified until a person confirms it.
+- Treat any change to banking or transfer instructions as unverified until a person confirms it.

-2. Call the client back on a number from your own records or CRM, never a number or link supplied in the email.
+- Call the client back on a number from your own records or CRM, never a number or link supplied in the email.

-3. Read the destination account detail back and have the client confirm it verbally.
+- Read the destination account detail back and have the client confirm it verbally.

-4. Record who verified the change, when, and how, in the client file.
+- Record who verified the change, when, and how, in the client file.

-5. For transfers above a set threshold, require a second staff member to sign off before funds move.
+- For transfers above a set threshold, require a second staff member to sign off before funds move.

 The written record in step four matters as much as the call itself.
 When a regulator or insurer asks how you prevent fraudulent transfers, a documented, dated verification log is the difference between a strong answer and an uncomfortable silence.